Netflix Additions March 2017: New Movies And Shows You Can Stream Right Now

 New movies on Netflix in March 2017

 According to the Hollywood Reporter, Netflix is definitely stepping up its movie game this month, with a number of big releases heading to the streaming platform.
-Leading that line-up is Jurassic Park (1993) and Jurassic Park III (2001), which are both available to stream right now.
+Leading that lineup is Jurassic Park (1993) and Jurassic Park III (2001), which are both available to stream right now.
 The critically acclaimed science fiction adventure movies, directed by Steven Spielberg, are set long before the 2015 release of Jurassic World, which many fans hope will now follow in its older brothers’ footsteps and head to Netflix.

 From Blazing Saddles to Jurassic Park, @netflix has great titles coming in March.
 What will you be watching? https://t.co/q6lgeDsmV4 pic.twitter.com/37XKIVAsye